chuyskywalker/hugo-editable/readme.md

 # Build the deployable nginx container
 docker build -t hugo-static-nginx ./nginx-static

-# Run it, if desired
+# Run it!
-echo -e "Build complete, run with:\n\n    docker run --name hugo-static-nginx -ti --rm -p 80 hugo-static-nginx\n"
+docker run --name hugo-static-nginx -ti --rm -p 80:80 hugo-static-nginx
 ```

-Both of these operations are stored in `dev.sh` and `compile.sh`
+Both of these operations are stored in `dev.sh` and `compile.sh` for easy access.

 It is suggested that you clone/fork this repo and then commit back to your own fork your site as you create it.